time-jar/android-client/Device install instructions.md

     To enable it:

     - Go to app info.
-    - Tap on 3 dots.
+    - Tap on 3 dots (top-right).
-    - Choose "allow restricted settings".
+    - Choose `allow restricted settings`.
-    - You'll asked for you lock code.
+    - You will be asked for you lock code or fingerprint.

     Now you can enable accessibility.